asteriddle/kksWeirdTranslation/README.md

 ## Description

 The mangled auto translation of storymode is a hot mess so I'm fixing it in my own way.
-This is a non-faithful 'translation' intended to make the following changes;
+This is a non-faithful 'translation'/localization intended to make the following changes;
 * De-gender the protagonist and general setting, so playing as a female/nonbinary MC is less weird.
-* Possibly de-gender the characters added to be wooed as well?
-If someone creates a character intended to not be a woman I guess.
+* Change name order where needed, characters by default should refer to you by first name, localization style.
 * Detatch the game from the original's story.
-What school trip, that's silly, you're an adult.
+What school trip?
+That's silly, you're an adult.
-* Change creepy dialogue.
+* Change the more creepy dialogue.
 I don't like it.
 * Add stupid references because I do what I want
    Text will obviously conflict with the Japanese voices - but I'm hoping you won't pay too much attention to that.